-Izuru Makihara, The Role of the Kantei in Making Policy, nippon.com, 27.06.2013, http://www.nippon.com/en/features/c00408/ $Markus\ Winter,\ Abe\ and\ the\ Bureaucracy:\ Tightening\ the\ Reins,\ The\ Diplomat,\ 16\ June\ 2016, http://thediplomat.com/2016/06/abe-and-the-bureacracy-tightening-the-reins/$ Lithuania Score 7 Under Prime Minister Kubilius, the Government Office was reorganized into a Prime Minister's Office and given the task of assisting in the formulation and execution of government policies.
+Under Prime Minister Kubilius (2008 - 2012), the Office of the Government was reorganized into a Prime Minister's Office and given the task of assisting in the formulation and execution of government policies.
 This reform increased the capacities of the core government to assess the policy content of draft government decisions, at the expense of its capacity to review their legal quality.
 However, this latter function was moved to the Ministry of Justice.
-Shortly after taking power, the Butkevičius government reversed this organizational reform, reorganizing the Prime Minister's Office once again into a Government Office.
-Under Prime Minister Skvernelis, the Government Office was again reorganized to better support the formulation of strategic reforms and centralize efforts to exert quality control over draft legal acts.
-Overall, the Government Office has sectoral-policy expertise and evaluates important draft legal acts.
-Over the last ten years, the development of evidence-based decision-making instruments (e.g., a monitoring information system, a budget-program assessment system, and an impact-assessment system) has increased the capacity of the core government to monitor and evaluate draft policy decisions based on the government's political agenda.
+Shortly after taking power, the Butkevičius government (2012 - 2016) reversed this organizational reform, reorganizing the Prime Minister's Office once again into the Office of the Government.
+Under Prime Minister Skvernelis (2016 - 2020), the Office of the Government was again reorganized to better support the formulation of strategic reforms and centralize efforts to exert quality control over draft legal acts.
+It commissioned a study conducted by the OECD on increasing the use of expertise.
+The Simonyte government (in office since 2020) is also aiming to increase capacities at the center of the government and within the ministries, with the goal of increasing the quality of the draft bills prepared and submitted by ministries, as well as of the reviews conducted by the government office.
+Overall, the Office of the Government has sectoral-policy expertise and evaluates important draft legal acts.

+Over the last 10 years, the development of evidence-based decision-making instruments (e.g., a monitoring information system, a budget-program assessment system, and an impact-assessment system) has increased the capacity of the core government to monitor and evaluate draft policy decisions based on the government's political agenda.
 However, the degree of effectiveness has varied by instrument, as well as with the relevance and quality of the empirical evidence available for decision-making.
 After assessing the coordination of regulatory policy in Lithuania, the OECD recommended establishing an integrated strategic plan for better regulation, a high-level coordination body and a better-regulation unit within the central government.
-Citation: